New Inspiration Garden Project

 By Linda Floyd

-While enjoying the outdoor fellowship, you are invited to have a FREE health check up led by Ben Madison, certified personal trainer.
-Ben and a volunteer crew of medical personnel will take basic measurements of blood pressure, heart rate, weight and body mass index (BMI).
+While enjoying the Community Garden’s outdoor fellowship on Sunday, August 10th, you are invited to have a FREE healthy living check-up led by Ben Madison, certified personal trainer.
+Ben and a volunteer crew will take basic measurements of blood pressure, heart rate, weight and body mass index (BMI).
 All participants will receive a handout explaining their “numbers” and how they affect overall health.

-The health check ups will be held in Hein Rooms 1 and 2, and will take less than five minutes per person.
-The results handout can be used to start a discussion with your doctor, add more activity to your lifestyle or look at new ways to create meals.
+The health check-ups will be done in private in Hein Rooms 1 and 2, and will take less than five minutes per person.
+You will be given a “results” handout which can be used to start a discussion with your doctor, add more activity to your lifestyle or look at new ways to create meals.

 Healthy recipes will be available along with exercise ideas for all ages and abilities, too.